nullptr1108/Reference-MSA-DotNet-OAuth-AAD/README.md

-# Reference MSA DotNet AAD-B2C
+# Reference MSA DotNet OAuth AAD-B2C
 This repository shows a basic micro service application with 3 service end points.
 Each of the end points have been configured to use Swagger for documentation and identification of services.
 Additionally there is a standard Health Monitor application that has been included in the solution.
 This application will be secured via Azure AD B2C and will have configuration details later in the readme

 ## Kestrel Applications